Instructors

 After leaving a career based in spreadsheets and computers for the world of pottery, Katrina has come full circle, bringing spreadsheets back into her studio practice to support her deep dive into glaze chemistry - something so rich and complex it’s sure to occupy her interest for years to come.

-Katrina is such an inspiration for artists and entrepreneurs and we are grateful she will be joining the Clay’n Around teaching team!
+Katrina is an inspiration for artists and entrepreneurs and we are grateful she has joined the Clay’n Around teaching team!

 -